gonz4lex/axis-data-workshop/slides/notes.md

 > Data is widely available; what is scarce is the ability to extract wisdom from it.
 (Hal Varian)

+>We are overwhelmed by information, not because there is too much, but because we don't know how to tame it.
+(Stephen Few)

 > Big Data is like teenage sex: everybody talks about it, nobody really know how to do it, everyone thinks everyone else is doing it so everyone claims they are doing it.
 (Dan Ariely)

 #### What this is